grafbase/grafbase/common/parser/docs/002-one-to-many.md

 So when the `User` would be fetched from the `Post` we would bubble up an error.

 What we could do instead:
-  - Erroring out when we disconnect without connecting it again to another `User`
+  - Erroring out when we unlink without linking it again to another `User`
   - Removing the `Post` but it would also means we would have side-effect on other entities linked to that `Post`.